 The first step is to decide which First Residence Permit application is relevant.
 There are a number of options from study to entrepreneurial purposes.
 For work purposes, a contract is needed from a Finnish company to apply for residence permits.

 Once decided, this can be done either via Enter Finland Service (EFS) online or by completing the appropriate form.
-To use EFS applicants must open an account to log on and send application.
+To use EFS applicants must open an account to log on and send applications.

 Residence Permit as an Employed Person: This is tied to the Labor Marketing Testing (LMT) program and the employer must show his effort to place a Finnish, EU/EEA national in the position before offering the job to a Third Country national.
 Basic documents required include: